koolfy/Co2lfy/README.md

 ![Side](images/body_side.jpeg?raw=true "Side")

-Battery is very neatly enclosed and protected by the headers It can still be unplugged via the JST cable
+Battery is very neatly enclosed and protected by the headers.

+It can still be unplugged via the JST cable

 ![Side2](images/body_side2.jpeg?raw=true "Side2")